OpenLightingProject/ola/plugins/osc/README.developer.md

 default UDP port to listen on and `OSC_PORT_VARIABLE`, which is what we use with the `ExportMap`.

-4.2 `OSCNode.cpp`
+4.2 `OscNode.cpp`
 -----------------

 Onwards to the implementation!
 Most of this is documented in the file itself so I'll just point out the interesting bits.

-    void OSCErrorHandler(int error_code, const char *msg, const char *stack)
+    void OscErrorHandler(int error_code, const char *msg, const char *stack)

 The call to `lo_server_new_with_proto()` takes a pointer to a function which is called when liblo wants to log an error message.
-We pass a pointer to `OSCErrorHandler` which uses the OLA logging mechanism.
+We pass a pointer to `OscErrorHandler` which uses the OLA logging mechanism.

-`OSCDataHandler` is what liblo calls when there is new OSC data.
-The last argument is a pointer back to the `OSCNode` object, so after we perform some checks we call `HandleDMXData()`.
+`OscDataHandler` is what liblo calls when there is new OSC data.
+The last argument is a pointer back to the `OscNode` object, so after we perform some checks we call `HandleDMXData()`.
 We return 0 so that liblo doesn't try to find other OSC handlers to process the same data (see the liblo API for more info on this).

-In the `OSCNode` constructor, if an `ExportMap` was provided, we export the UDP port that liblo is listening on.
+In the `OscNode` constructor, if an `ExportMap` was provided, we export the UDP port that liblo is listening on.
 If olad is built with the web server then users can navigate to http://<ip>:9090/debug and see the internal state of the server.
 The `ExportMap` provides an easy method to export this